📖

 Splash

-Also: pour
+Also: small pour, quick pour

 Split Base

 A cocktail technique using two or more base spirits in combination, creating complexity that neither spirit could achieve alone.
-Examples include the Vieux Carrรฉ (rye + cognac) and Oaxaca Old Fashioned (tequila + mezcal).
+Examples include the Vieux Carré (rye + cognac) and Oaxaca Old Fashioned (tequila + mezcal).

 Spritz